 Canada Port Authorities earn revenues from leases and fees, but they are not profit-centric in the typical sense and are not focused on earning additional lease revenue for the sake of profit-taking.
 They must be self-sustaining and pay an annual stipend to the federal government.
 Revenues must cover expenses as well as generate funds to be invested in common-use port infrastructure, such as roadways.
 Additionally, ports must be competitive for terminals to attract shippers.
 The supply chain runs on reliability and cost, therefore, port authorities must control costs and help ensure terminals can operate efficiently and keep their shipping rates competitive.
 If cargo goes elsewhere, Canada loses out on economic activity.

 Though it happens rarely, a port authority can be a project proponent when there are circumstances where the economics of a particular project are such that a terminal operator or tenant would never propose it, even though it is in the best interests of the gateway and national trade.
 The most common example is in the container terminal sector where the creation of the terminal footprint – federal land managed by the port authority – is necessary to accommodate growth.
-In Vancouver, past such projects include Deltaport, Canada’s largest container terminal, the proposed Roberts Bank Terminal 2 project and the proposed Centerm container terminal expansion.
+At the Port of Vancouver, projects include Deltaport, Canada’s largest container terminal, the Roberts Bank Terminal 2 project and the Centerm container terminal expansion.
 These projects involve the establishment of new federal lands that are leased to terminal operators who are then proponents for projects to build operating infrastructure (such as cranes and rail lines) on those lands.